Basmatz/Basmatz.github.io/README.md

 ## Movie Recommender Web Application

+Link to the website: [your-movie.heroku.com](your-movie.heroku.com)

 ### Abstract
 I created a website running on Flask/Heroku where users can insert their favorite movies and get recommendations related to their specific taste.
-The results are calculated by a weighted combination of content- and collaborative filtering using the MovieLens database consisting of 25 million user ratings and metadata.
+The results are calculated by a weighted combination of content- and collaborative filtering using the [MovieLens](https://grouplens.org/datasets/movielens/) database consisting of 25 million user ratings and metadata.

 ### Technology Stack & Project Set Up
 ![Techstack_movie](graphics/Techstack_movie.png)